-I am currently writing a handbook on writing in history, under contract to Oxford University Press.
+I have recently completed a handbook on writing in history, under contract to Oxford University Press.

 It is a concrete, step-by-step guide to the typical assignments of any undergraduate or master’s-level history program in the U.S., from introductory survey courses to senior theses and master’s theses: response papers, short-answer and analytical exam essays, primary source interpretations, research projects, and “imaginative” essays.
 Each section is short for easy reference while completing a real assignment and contains prose explanations followed by exercises and examples.
 It is aimed at students of any skill level, from those who struggle with basic writing to those honing advanced skills.

-The book is guided by the following principles: that effective writing is an iterative process of discovery, based on the act of continually making choices—what to include or exclude, how to order elements, word choice, etc.—and that these choices must be made consciously and driven by the author’s goals for that piece of writing and awareness of the intended audience.
+The book is guided by the following principles: that effective writing is a process of discovery through the continual act of making choices—what to include or exclude, how to order elements, word choice, etc.—and that these choices must be made consciously and driven by the author’s goals for that piece of writing and awareness of the intended audience.